population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 waves, with four waves in 2020 (June, August, September, and October) and three in 2021 (February, March, and October).
-The goal was to understand the economic and social impacts of the Covid-19 pandemic by collecting high-frequency data on individuals and households (Uganda Bureau of Statistics, 2022).
+The goal was to understand the economic and social impacts of the Covid-19 pandemic by collecting high-frequency data on individuals and households [@Uganda-Bureau-of-Statistics2022].
 To this end, the survey asked detailed questions on food insecurity, employment, income, outside assistance, and agricultural practices.

-The UHFS sample is a subset of the 3,098 households interviewed in the 8^th^ wave of the Uganda National Panel Survey in 2019/20 (UNPS 2019/20).
+The UHFS sample is a subset of the 3,098 households interviewed in the 8th wave of the Uganda National Panel Survey in 2019/20 (UNPS 2019/20).
 In UNPS 2019/20, respondents were asked to provide a phone number where they could be reached, either their own or that of a friend or neighbor.
 Originally, the goal was to ensure households could be reached in case they moved, but with the Covid lockdowns, the phone